PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 - The database software or hardware may fail at any time (including in the middle of a write operation).
 - The application may crash at any time (including halfway through a series of operations).
 - Interruptions in the network can unexpectedly cut off the application from the database, or one database node from another.
-- Several clients may write to the database at the same time, overwriting each other’s changes.
+- Several clients may write to the database at the same time, overwriting each other's changes.
-- A client may read data that doesn’t make sense because it has only partially been updated.
+- A client may read data that doesn't make sense because it has only partially been updated.
 - Race conditions between clients can cause surprising bugs.

 A transaction is a way for an application to group several reads and writes